 Project guide · 2026

-Porch Planning Permission in London: The Complete 2026 Guide
+Porch Planning Permission: The Complete 2026 Guide

 A porch is a small structure added to the front or side entrance of a house.
 Most small porches are permitted development but size, height and conservation area rules apply.